 Think you’ve seen and done it all in Hong Kong?
 Think again.
-Our city may be small, yet it boasts a plethora of quirky and unique encounters, including squid fishing, cemetery tours and more.
+Our city may be small, but it boasts a plethora of quirky and unusual encounters, including squid fishing, cemetery tours and more.
 So, what are you waiting for?
-Forget your typical brunch, junk, repeat weekend and embark on one of these lesser-known Hong Kong experiences instead.
+Forget your typical brunch, junk, repeat weekend and embark on one of these unique things to do in Hong Kong instead.
 Who knows, in doing so you might just get to know our home in a whole new light.

 Sassy Tip: Fish in style with Sea-E-O Boating’s luxury Infinity yacht.
 Enquire directly for more information.